 Our experienced solicitors answer questions and help clients with collaborative law matters in areas across Brisbane and North Brisbane suburbs including Aspley, Chermside, North Lakes, Toowong and more.

-Nikolai Koolik is a trained Collaborative Lawyer and a member of Queensland Collaborative Law.
+Nikolai Koolik is a trained Collaborative Family Lawyer and a member of Queensland Collaborative Law.

 To discuss whether the Collaborative process is helpful in your unique situation and protects the interests of you and your children, please contact us.